ulahello/smolbar/README.md

 It is **your responsibility** to prevent this.
 It's a good idea to ensure that no other users are granted write permissions for the configuration or its commands.
 However, measures you take will **depend on your situation**.

-## Contributions

-Tickets and improvements are welcome and appreciated!
-You can find the [issue tracker](https://github.com/ulahello/smolbar/issues) on GitHub.

-Contributions will be licensed under the same license as `smolbar`.

 ## License